ucsb-cs56-projects/cs56-games-alva/README.md

 ## Things to refactor:
 * The physics engine.
 It currently is slow and doesn't work that well.
 Look into AABX collision or another method that is more efficient.
+* Animation on non-Linux machines.
+This game uses Linux graphics and runs unbearably slow on Windows and Mac.
+Find a way to run animation on these machines at the same rate as on Linux.

 ## How to Run
 To start the game, put "ant run" into the command line (no quotations).